DegatagaLee026/Super-Mario-3D-All-Stars-Super-Deluxe/README.md

 Furthermore, Super Mario 64 DS includes an Analog Hack and is preconfigured to run at 4 times the base DS resolution.
 You may choose which games to install during setup.

+If you do not have Super Mario 3D All-Stars Deluxe, you can find it here: https://gitlab.com/Minibattle/super-mario-3d-all-stars-deluxe#download-here

 ## Files you will need
 - Super Mario 64 DS.nds